Bob Marley Museum

-The Bob Marley Museum is a museum in Kingston, Jamaica, dedicated to the reggae musician Bob Marley.
+The Bob Marley Museum is a tourist attraction in Kingston, Jamaica, dedicated to the reggae musician Bob Marley.
 The museum is located at 56 Hope Road, Kingston, and is Bob Marley's former place of residence.
 It was home to the Tuff Gong reggae record label which was founded by The Wailers in 1970.
 In 1976, it was the site of a failed assassination attempt on Bob Marley.
+It was converted into a museum in 1986 by his wife, Rita Marley after his death.

-There is a song called "56 Hope Road" from the album In the Pursuit of Leisure by Sugar Ray featuring Shaggy.popular for tourists.
+The song "56 Hope Road" from the album In the Pursuit of Leisure by Sugar Ray featuring Shaggy is named in reference to the home.